mintproject/droughtIndices/README.md

 This project builds upon this software package to include additional sources of climate data.

 ## <a name = "version">Version information</a>
+* v1.2.0: Support for non-dynamic naming of output files.
 * v1.1.0: Support for datasets from ECMWF, use JSON for configuration, optimization using xarray
 * v1.0.0: Support for datasets from FLDAS and combined netcdf file.
 Visualization support for SPI and SPEI. - First release
 * v0.0.1: Support for three indices and datasets from CHIRPS and GLDAS